Donald A. Quarles: Funeral

 Quarles was given a special military funeral arranged by Military District of Washington.
 Beginning at noon on May 11, 1959, his casket lay in the Bethlehem Chapel at the Washington National Cathedral for twenty-four hours.
 The funeral service was held in the nave of the cathedral the next day.
 Following the service, a hearse carried his casket to the Memorial Gate at Arlington National Cemetery where the casket was transferred to a caisson.
 A military escort, consisting of one platoon each from the Army, Navy, Marine Corps, Air Force, and Coast Guard lead the funeral procession to the grave site.
 Vice President Richard M. Nixon led the official party at public funeral service and Arlington procession, and President Eisenhower attended the graveside rites.

-Among the many honors Quarles received during his career as an engineer and public official were honorary doctorate degrees in engineering from the University of Arkansas in 1953 and New York University in 1955.
-He received the Order of Merit of the Italian Republic from Italy and the La Cruz Peruana al Merito Aeonautico from Peru in 1956.
-In 1957, be received the Order of Aeronautical Merit from Brazil and the Major General C.C.
-Williams Gold Medal from the American Ordnance Association.
-That year, he was also awarded the United States Air Force Exceptional Service Award.

 Legacy

 He was posthumously awarded the United States' Medal of Freedom in 1959.
 In 1966, a mountain range in Antarctica was named after Quarles.
 The Quarles Range was named at the outset of the International Geophysical Year and organization of U.S. activity in Antarctica.